 Every person who works at USC has a tremendous stake in the surrounding community.
-The USC Good Neighbors Campaign, created in 1993, provides financial support to university- community partnerships involving collaboration between USC faculty, staff and local nonprofit organizations, having a visible, positive impact on the neighborhoods surrounding the University Park and Health Sciences campuses.
+The USC Good Neighbors Campaign, created in 1993, provides financial support to university-community partnerships involving collaboration between USC faculty, staff and local nonprofit organizations, having a visible, positive impact on the neighborhoods surrounding UPC and HSC.
 As employees of this university, we want USC, as well as its surrounding neighborhoods, to be healthy, safe and prosperous.
 The USC Good Neighbors Campaign shows our commitment to making a difference.